 7. Take it back.
 When you experience the frustration of buying something right before it goes on sale, take it back to the store once the sale starts and ask the store to refund the difference.
 It’s policy to give the sale price within a specified time frame at many, if not most, stores.

-8. Metal trash cans for just 10 cents and sturdy tables for just $10 are some of the amazing deals you’ll find at the University of Washington Surplus Store at 4515 25th Avenue N.E. in Seattle.
+8. Metal trash cans for just 10 cents and sturdy tables for just $10 are some of the amazing deals you’ll find at the University of Washington Surplus Store at 4515 25th Ave.
+N.E. in Seattle.
 The public is welcome to shop on Tuesdays, noon–6 p.m.
 View items online (and enjoy the offbeat wit of the listings!).

-10. Use your smartphone to save money with applications like Shopkick, which finds great deals within your area.
+9. Use your smartphone to save money with applications like Shopkick, which finds great deals within your area.

 14. Need dance gear?
-Check out the deals on pre-twirled tutus at Tree House consignment store in Redmond.
+Check out the deals on pre-twirled tutus (and many other consignment items) at Tree House consignment store in Redmond.
 15742 Redmond Way; 425-885-1145.

 17. Love to ski?
 Check out a ski swap in your area next fall.
 We love the Newport Snowsports Swap, one of the largest in the area.